CampagneLaboratory/GenotypeTensors/README.md

 ```

 The model will be trained for 20 epochs.
-Best models are saved as checkpoints under the checkpoint directory.
+Best models are saved as checkpoints under the checkpoint directory, using the provided --checkpoint-key.

-You can monitor the performance metrics during training in the files:
+You can monitor the performance metrics during training with these files:
 - all-perfs-GENOTYPE_AUTOENCODER_1.tsv
 - best-perfs-GENOTYPE_AUTOENCODER_1.tsv (restricted to performance of best models, up to latest training epoch.)
+- args-GENOTYPE_AUTOENCODER_1 (contains exact command line used to train the model, useful for reproducing previous runs,
+    includes random seed)

+If you do not provide --checkpoint-key argument, a random one is generated and saved in args-*.
+This is convenient to perform hyperparameter searches.

 ## Training somatic models
 Instead of training an auto-encoder, the code base also supports training a model to call somatic mutations.